AuxLabs/auxlabs.github.io/commissions.md

 ---

 ## Mystery Design
-#### $60
+#### $50
-You tell me some keywords and I have the freedom to make a design based on them.
+You tell me some keywords or provide a random image and I'll make a unique design based on them.

 ---